spinnaker/spinnaker/README.md

 The app will start up on localhost:9000.

+When editing `core` or any other cloud provider package, please run the following in that folder

+- `yarn dev`

 ## Environment variables

 Environment variables can be used to configure application behavior.
 The following lists those variables and their possible values: